chebread/socont/README.md

 # socont
-`socont` is a program that allows you to control the sound in the terminal.
+`socont` is a program that allows you to control the sound in the shell.

 ## Learning Go
 This project is designed to help me learn this area of TGPL.